jeremie-martin/scripts/README.md

 > Note: No `setup_scripts.sh` needed — entry points handle global shims.

+Security note for `concat`: by default, common secret files (e.g. .env, keys, certs) are excluded.
+Use `--no-default-excludes` to include them.

 ### (Optional) Non-uv environments
 Generate a `requirements.txt` from the lock for environments still on pip:
 ```bash
 uv export --format requirements-txt -o requirements.txt   # from uv.lock
 ```
 Then: `pip install -r requirements.txt`.
 (Prefer `uv sync` for day-to-day.)

+### Platform notes

+- ffcut: `--quiet` suppresses ffmpeg/yt-dlp output.
+- import-photos: `--symlinks` on Windows may require Developer Mode or admin privileges for symlink creation.

 ### Deploy to another machine (no GitHub access on target)